 - Australian Communities Foundation: This communications campaign trains and supports people in fire affected areas in East Gippsland – including more vulnerable residents – to tell their stories about the impact of climate change and the opportunities renewable energy represents to rebuild the region.

 - The Latrobe Valley Information Network (LVIN) is a comprehensive network that combines bushfire ignition detection, flood level monitoring, air quality tracking and 24-hour micro-climate weather monitoring, to provide early notification of fires, floods and air quality issues, such as storm asthma that can impact the lives of residents.
 The LVIN also provides 24 hour monitoring of plantations, water catchments, coal mines and power stations to assist in the protection of these industry resources in the region.
 Allergy sufferers can view live air concentration levels and movement to avoid contact and the impact of airborne pollens and contaminants including smoke from prescribed burns and the recent fires in Yinnar South.
-Read the registration guide here for further information on how to register and use the website.
+The Network is available for public use via the Attentis Smart Sensors app or via the website linked above.